Ralph LaPointe

-Raoul Robert "Ralph" LaPointe (January 8, 1922 – September 13, 1967) was a professional baseball player.
+Raoul Robert "Ralph" LaPointe (January 8, 1922 – September 13, 1967) was an American professional baseball player.
 In a playing career that spanned eight teams, ten years, and seven seasons, LaPointe played for the Philadelphia Phillies of Major League Baseball in 1947, and the St. Louis Cardinals in 1948.
 He was officially listed as standing 5 ft 11 in and weighing 185 lb.

 Early life

 LaPointe was born on January 8, 1922, in Winooski, Vermont.
 He attended Winooski High School and then matriculated at the University of Vermont in 1941 after a summer playing independent baseball.
 He was a three-sport star for the freshman teams in baseball, basketball, and football, earning All-American honors in the fall of 1942 for the last.
 He joined the military during World War II and served stateside until 1945, undertaking specialized linguistic training at Haverford College and serving three years at Camp Ritchie in Maryland.